cjhoward92/tsvflow/flow-app/notes.md

 ### exact types

-I wanted to use exact types on my reducer state, but I couldn't do that _and_ apread my state into a new object.
+I wanted to use exact types on my reducer state, but I couldn't do that _and_ spread my state into a new object.

 ### Weird errors when trying to run flow